jeroenrinzema/islo/README.md

 - `pathToModule` _(String)_
 - `options` _(Object)_
   - `key` _(String)_ Path to the root folder of the given module.
 By default is the file directory of the module used.
-  - `blacklist` _(Array)_ If the module tries to require one of blacklisted modules will a error be thrown.
+  - `blacklist` _(Array)_ If the module tries to require one of the blacklisted modules will an error be thrown.
   - `middleware` _(Object)_ See the documentation about middleware for more information.
 - **Returns** `Box`

 Create a new sandbox environment for the given module.
-By default is the module allowed to require any module but not any path outside of it's root.
+By default is the module allowed to require any module but not any path outside of its root.

 ### box.on(eventName, callback)